Electronic communication network: In the stock market

 For stock trading, ECNs exist as a class of SEC-permitted alternative trading systems (ATS).
 As an ATS, ECNs exclude broker-dealers' internal crossing networks – i.e., systems that match orders in private using prices from a public exchange.

 ECNs, as alternative trading systems, have increased competition with institutional trading systems.
 Alternative trading systems have been found to have lower execution costs, however as new ECNs emerge, some of this cost reduction has dissipated.
 Simultaneously, the growth of ECNs has been found to disrupt institutional trading.
 An analysis of impact of ECNs on NASDAQ found "tighter spreads, greater depths, and less concentrated markets".
 ECNs provide historical orders and price data to subscribers.
 As a result, ECNs compete through their ability to attract "more informed orders" during "periods of high volume and return volatility".
-Professor Terrence Hendershott argues that today "ECN's capture 40% of the volume in NASDAQ securities", and are considerably changing the securities trading market.
+Professor Terrence Hendershott argues that as of 2003 "ECN's capture 40% of the volume in NASDAQ securities", and are considerably changing the securities trading market.

 ECNs' transactions can be completed without broker-dealers.
 ECNs have influenced the stock market by eliminating dealer functions in order-matching.
 With the automation of orders on mass scale, the role of intermediary traders has been reconfigured.
 While the ECNs do not execute decision-making algorithms to the extent of algorithmic trading, nevertheless they have impacted the role of human traders in financial exchange.